Waking up happy

-• Low blood sugar.
-I haven't read this anywhere but I really think it can make a difference for some kids.
-If you think this may be a problem, you may want to try offering a high protein food before naptime or possibly having a little snack available for your child to eat right as he wakes from his nap.
+Low blood sugar may also be the culprit of your child's rough wakings.
+I haven't read this anywhere, but I really think it can make a difference for some kids.
+If you think this may be a problem, you can try offering a high protein food before naptime or possibly having a little snack available for your child to eat right as he wakes from his nap.

 Related Posts: